 SSA Disability is based on the earnings from the work that you have done in your life (FICA) and is essentially what you would receive if you waited to full retirement age to retire.
 VA Disability is based on your % of disability.
 The Veterans Compensation Benefits Rate Tables tell you how much you will receive.

 Yes, actually, you can if you qualify.
 Social Security Disability and Veterans Disability Compensation are not based on finances.

 If I am approved for one, will I automatically be approved for the other?

 No, unfortunately.
 I frequently have to tell clients that getting a rating from the Veterans Administration does not mean that you will be approved for Social Security Disability and vice versa.
 However, the SSA does have an initiative to help Veterans with 100% P&T ratings to get their cases heard sooner.

-The Bishop Law Firm handles Social Security Disability an Veterans Disability Compensation cases in Raleigh, Cary, Durham and surrounding areas in North Carolina.
+The Bishop Law Firm represents Social Security Disability and Veterans Service Connected Disability clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
 Call us today for a free case evaluation, (919) 615-3095.